Oxalis tuberosa

 Oxalis tuberosa is a perennial herbaceous plant that overwinters as underground stem tubers.
-These tubers are known as uqa in Quechua, oca in Spanish, yams in New Zealand and a number of other alternative names.
+These tubers are known as uqa in Quechua, oca in Spanish, yams in New Zealand and several other alternative names.
 The plant was brought into cultivation in the central and southern Andes for its tubers, which are used as a root vegetable.
 The plant is not known in the wild, but populations of wild Oxalis species that bear smaller tubers are known from four areas of the central Andean region.
 Oca was introduced to Europe in 1830 as a competitor to the potato, and to New Zealand as early as 1860.

-In New Zealand, oca has become a popular table vegetable and are simply called yams (although not a true yam).
-It is available in a range of colours, including yellow, orange, pink, apricot, and the traditional red.
+In New Zealand, oca has become a popular table vegetable and is called yams (although not a true yam).
+It is available in various colors, including yellow, orange, pink, apricot, and traditional red.

 Cultural significance

 Grown primarily by Quechua and Aymara farmers, oca has been a staple of rural Andean diets for centuries.
 Of all Andean root and tuber crops, oca is currently second only to potato in area planted within the Central Andean region.
-Oca is important to local food security because of its role in crop rotations and its high nutritional content.
+Oca is essential to local food security because of its role in crop rotations and its high nutritional content.